rhammell/planesnet-detector/README.md

 pip install -r requirements.txt
 ```
 ## Model
-A convolutional neural network (CNN) is defined within the `model.py` module using the (TFLearn)[http://tflearn.org/] library.
-This model is designed for PlanesNet image dimesional input.
+A convolutional neural network (CNN) is defined within the `model.py` module using the [TFLearn](http://tflearn.org/) library.
+This model is designed for PlanesNet image input.

 ## Training
 A copy of the PlanesNet dataset is included as `planesnet.pklz`.
 For more information on the layout of this dataset, and to get the current version of this dataset, see the [PlanesNet](https://www.kaggle.com/rhammell/planesnet) documentation.